-Travelers coming from the following countries are permitted to enter Austria.
+Travelers coming from all countries are now permitted to enter Austria.

 COVID-19 Testing Entry Requirements

-Low-risk countries on Appendix A can now enter Austria with a ‘3-G’ pass, which is Austria’s lingo for ‘Getestet, Geimpft, Genesen’ (Tested, Vaccinated, Recovered)
+Low-risk countries on Appendix A can now enter Austria with a ‘2-G’ pass, which is Austria’s lingo for ‘Geimpft and Genesen’ (Vaccinated and Recovered).

 - Czech Republic